![]() U.S. 70 < 64 | Home | 70-A | 70 Bus | 70 Byp | 70-1 > Photo: US 70's end in Atlantic back when it was still posted (Adam Prince) |

 Wayne, Lenoir, Jones, Craven, Carteret Counties

-US 70 out to Atlantic 1933 Official By 1936, US 70 was removed from Beaman Rd near Clarks.
+By 1936, US 70 was removed from Beaman Rd near Clarks.
 In 1941, US 70 swapped routes with NC 55 from Kinston to west of New Bern.
 US 70 followed today's US 70 Business and modern 70 east of Kinston, then essentially Sunset Blvd through Dover, Cove City, Tuscarora and Clarks.
-Between 1939-44, US 70 was removed from Church/Miller/Roosevelt Blvd in Havelock and put on its current routing.
+Between 1939-44, US 70 was removed from SR 1763 Church/Miller/Crocker/SR 1737 Roosevelt Blvd in Havelock and put on its current routing.

-Between 1950-53, US 70 appears to have been rerouted in New Bern to use Eden and Front Sts to connect between Segments of George St.
+Between 1950-53, US 70 appears to have been rerouted in New Bern to use Pollock and either Eden or Metcalf and Front Sts to connect between Segments of George St. It is possible this was a one-way pair through a square.

-About 1964 (bridge date), US 70 was given its new bridge/causeway over the Newport River between Morehead City and Beaufort leaving behind Old Causeway Rd.
-In 1967 or 1968, US 70 was given its bypass of Newport leaving behind SR 1247 Chatham St.
+About 1964 (bridge date), US 70 was given its new bridge/causeway over the Newport River between Morehead City and Beaufort leaving behind SR 1205 Old Causeway Rd.
+About 1968, US 70 was given its bypass of Newport leaving behind SR 1247 Chatham St.

-In 1969, US 70 was given its bypass of La Grange leaving behind SR 1603 Washington St.
+In September 1969 (NCDOT), US 70 was given its bypass of La Grange leaving behind SR 1788 Fussell Rd and SR 1603 Washington St.

-In 1978, US 70 was given its bypass of New Bern by using Gleburnie Rd south to a new freeway east around New Bern.
+In March 1978 (NCDOT), US 70 was given its bypass of New Bern by using Gleburnie Rd south to a new freeway east around New Bern.
 The old route through New Bern became US 70 Business.

-In 1979, US 70 was placed on new freeway from west of Dover to the recent New Bern freeway.
+In July 1978 (NCDOT), US 70 was placed on new freeway from west of Dover to the recent New Bern freeway.
 Much of the old route became SR 1005 Sunset Blvd, but some remained NC 55 and Glenburnie became part of US 70 Business.

 Comments: |